truthadjustr/chronicles/README.md

 Chronicles Of An IT Specialist
 ==============================

-My documentations of daily operations win my work as an IT specialist.
+My documentations of daily operations in my work as an IT specialist.